Yousei9/LoE-PrivateServer/README.md

 ============================================

 This is an open source Private Server for the game Legends of Equestria, to play even when the official servers are closed.
 The official release is for Windows.
-The server should work on Linux and Mac too, but you'll need to patch the client yourself.<br/>
+The client should work on Linux and Mac too, but you'll need to patch the client yourself.<br/>
 <h5><b>All Dowloads:</b></h5>
 <a href="https://mega.co.nz/#F!D5xxQCCA!PsCr5W1_5mBYBzIR5uvj9A">Mega</a><br/>
 <a href="https://drive.google.com/folderview?id=0B91uVmaVElUhNTlOZlFTUGJhU3c&usp=sharing">Google Drive</a><br/>